Update: ‘Design’ section updated and ‘TopElectricSUV says’ section added.

 Dimensions

-Audi’s gas-powered Q9, with the U.S. market in mind, is likely to be much longer than the Q7 and measure around 205 inches in length.
+Audi’s gas-powered Q9, with the U.S. market in mind, should be discernibly longer than the Q7 and measure around 205 inches in length.
 In addition to adult-sized third-row seats, the Q9 should offer a cavernous cargo area when folding down all the seats behind the first row.

-There are no signs that Audi intends to compete against the large Cadillac Escalade ESV, Lincoln Navigator L, or Jeep Grand Wagoneer L. American automakers dominate those segments, and even BMW and Mercedes-Benz have stayed away.
+There are no signs that Audi intends to compete against the larger Cadillac Escalade ESV, Lincoln Navigator L, or Jeep Grand Wagoneer L, which belong to the next-higher segment.
+American automakers dominate this section of the market, which even BMW and Mercedes-Benz aren’t exploring.
 Additionally, we doubt that the platform of the Q9 would be able to accommodate the dimensions of these American SUVs.
 Currently, the biggest application of Volkswagen Group’s MLB Evo platform is the Bentley Bentayga, which is 208.9 in. long and has a 125.0 in. wheelbase.

 Performance